5 Ways to Check Your New Hampshire EBT Balance

 Other Common Issues with EBT Cards and How to Resolve Them

-Misplacing your card or having a worn-out magnetic stripe prevents you from using your SNAP or EBT Cash benefits.
-It is important to report this immediately to protect your account.
+Misplacing your card or having a worn-out magnetic stripe can prevent you from using your SNAP food or EBT Cash benefits.
+A damaged card is just as unusable as a lost one.

-Call the DHHS EBT Customer Service line at 1-888-997-9777 to deactivate the card.
-A replacement usually arrives within 7–10 business days.
+Call the 24-hour DHHS EBT Customer Service line at 1-888-997-9777 immediately.
+Your old card will be deactivated, and a new one will be mailed, usually arriving in 7–10 business days.

-If you need a card sooner, visit a local DHHS District Office to ask for a same-day replacement.
-You can find office information on the official EBT page.
+If you need a card sooner, visit a local DHHS District Office to ask about getting a same-day replacement.

-While you wait, keep an eye on your balance and transactions using the ebtEDGE portal.
+You can keep an eye on your balance and recent transactions through the ebtEDGE website or by downloading the Benny app.

-Call 1-888-997-9777 and choose the option to reset your PIN.
+Call 1-888-997-9777 and follow the prompts to reset your PIN.
 You will need to verify your identity with your date of birth, Social Security Number, and card number.

-You can also change your PIN online after logging into the ebtEDGE website or do it in person at a DHHS office.
+You can also change your PIN online by logging into the ebtEDGE portal or by using the ebtEDGE mobile app.

-A transaction might be declined if your account has insufficient funds or if you are trying to purchase items that are not eligible for SNAP.
-This can be frustrating, but it is usually easy to fix.
+A transaction can be declined if your account has insufficient funds or if you are trying to buy items that are not eligible for SNAP benefits.

-If your balance is low, remove some items or pay the remaining amount with another form of payment.
+If your balance is too low, you can remove some items or pay the difference with another method.

-Remember that SNAP benefits do not cover hot foods or household goods.
-You may need to run separate transactions if also using EBT Cash.
+Remember that SNAP benefits do not cover hot, prepared foods or non-food items like household goods.
+You will need to run a separate transaction for these if you are also using your EBT Cash benefits.

 Download the app